FirmwareHandoff/firmware_handoff/source/transfer_list.rst

    * - hdr_size
      - 0x1
      - 0x3
      - The size of this entry header in bytes.
-This field is set to 8 for the TE header layout described in this version of the table.
+This field is set to 8 for the TE header layout described in this document.

    * - data_size
      - 0x4